PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 - It evaluates LLMs in agentic mode : they can retrieve information from the Web.

 We make this work entirely open source: code, data, experiments, to let the community iterate on it.

+## Intro

+Prediction is a difficult science.
+We believe that in the future, AI models can possess a superhuman ability to predict the future.

+What does it take to predict the future?
+Or at least, to propose reliable estimates of probabilites?
+Amongst the example of striking prediction ability shown by individuals in history, what these individuals had in common was a combination of profound knowledge and of well-applied, bold judgement (NOTE: forward-thinking?)

+In 1919, major French historian Jacques Bainville predicted that the Treaty of Versailles would have dire consequences.
+Far from the optimism of his contemporaneous at the time, he announced an upcoming war : he announced that a powerful and revengeful social republic of Germany would raise again to power.
+He predicted that German would annex Austria, and the Sudeten german-speaking minorities.
+He announced the alliance of Russia and Germany, their siding together against Poland, and the alliance of Italy and Germany.

+When the Second World War broke out, two decades later, it followed the exact steps predicted by Bainville.
+And in 1940, 4 years after his death, France was defeated, as he had feared.

+Bainville’s stunning prescience was not a product of chance: it was a mechanical application of his immense knowledge of European geopolitics and of his bold judgement, that defied the views of his time.

+Knowledge is used to gather heuristics : from a-priori data, cause A implies consequence B. Judgement, loosely defined as a combination of critical thinking, probabilistic reasoning, and causality understanding, then allows to weigh and combine these different heuristics to assess the outcome’s probability distribution.

+Knowledge and judgement : AI is already gathering these two ingredients.

+- Knowledge : Leading models already know more in most areas of science than PhD students specialized in these areas.
+These models possess a knowledge of both superhuman breadth and depth.
+- Judgement : models have historically been struggling with causality and critical thinking, but recent progress has brought them nearly up to human skill (SOURCE)

+So this benchmark is here to put a measurement on current prediction ability of AI systems.

 ## Methods